 The model projects per-person expenditures and growth rates through 2099 using a set of equations and assumptions developed by Professor Getzen with assistance from the Society of Actuaries Project Oversight Group recruited to oversee the updates.
 The data

 sources underlying the model assumptions have been clearly specified in the Technical Documentation providing transparency and support for the ultimate results.
 The model, programmed in Microsoft Excel, includes baseline assumptions as well as flexibility for user–inputted alternative assumptions.
 Also

 included on this webpage are two related articles that may be of interest to users of the model.

 Getzen Model of Long-Run Medical Cost Trends Technical Manual

 Getzen Model of Long-Run Medical Cost Trends – Update for 2019-2028+

 The Growth of Health Spending in the USA: 1776 to 2026

 Accuracy of Long-Range Actuarial Projections of Health Care Cost

-The Society of Actuaries would like to thank the members of the Project Oversight Group for their time and valuable input.
+The Society of Actuaries would like to thank the members of the Project Oversight Group recruited for the 2019 Update:

 Steven Siegel, SOA Research Actuary